vtkovacs/am-doppler-raspberrypi/README.md

  *  the number of data sets to process - if 0 process to eof

  For each line in channels_subchannels the corresponding output from am_rtl_channels is processed.
  Sets of NSAMPLES (8192) of data are processed to eof.
-For each FFT the subchannel range of power values are saved to a new file.
+For each FFT the subchannel range of power values are appended to the output.
  One output file for each line in channels_subchannels is produced.

 ## Sample script collect.sh